mattbrand/campconquer/README.md

 ### Seeding Players

-This makes a new set of 100 players with random roles / positions / paths :
+This makes a new set of 100 players with random roles / positions / paths / etc. :

-`rake db:seed`
+`rake db:seed_players`

-(Soon it should be made into a different rake task)

 ## Local development with FitBit